riger2311/LightPi/README.md

 # LightPi
-A simple node server to control some led lights, connected to the GPIOs of a Raspberry Pi.
+A simple node server to control some led lights via a webbrowser.
+The LEDs are connected to the GPIOs of a Raspberry Pi.
 This Repo is not maintained, but feel free to use this code according to the GNU GPL v3 license.

 ## Functionality: